Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

+The method builds upon the authors' previous work \citep{Kosnar2019}.
+The method was refined to reflect the specific properties of typical PV installations.
+In contrast to the previous implementation, the detected structures (rows of PV panels) are long and narrow; therefore, line detection is divided into more steps, each one for a different direction.
+Moreover, multiple structures (rows) can be present in the image, so additional pre-segmentation is used.
+Detection of gaps is also not presented in the original approach.
+The detailed implementation of the method is described in \ref{a_edge_based}, where we provide technical details and the theory behind the method.
+We also introduce an optional pre-segmentation phase exploiting the U-Net segmentation model introduced in the previous sections.

-The output of the edge-based method are the vertices $V$ of the graph structure $G (V, E)$ and their logical coordinates.
+The final output of the edge-based method is the vertices $V$ of the graph structure $G (V, E)$ and their logical coordinates.
 These represent the corners of PV modules that are used for camera localization.